istarwyh/MyRoad/docs/Vnote/leveling up as a programmer/technology/database/How to Choose the Suitable Database.md

 How do we choose a suitable database in face with kinds of databases?[^awschoice]
 ![](https://xiaohui-zhangjiakou.oss-cn-zhangjiakou.aliyuncs.com/image/202310012255322.png)
-In my opinion, we should focus on the key differences between them, especially the main technology of them, because I believe none of a database can obtain all the advantages.
+The most important thing is definitely the business scenario in which our database is used.
+However, in this article, we will focus on the key differences between them, especially the main technology of them, because I believe none of a database can obtain all the advantages.
 When we encounter a new project, we should ask ourselves,
 >"How much innovation in basic technology does this project achieve, and what combination of existing technologies does it involve?"

 ## Ask GPT4